hanshsieh/pixivj/README.md

 ```bash
 mvn package
 ```

+The example here depends on JavaFX.
+If you don't want to use JavaFX, and you are able to get an access token using another way, you can directly use `com.github.hanshsieh.pixivj.token.ThreadedTokenRefresher` , and remove the dependency on JavaFX.

 ## Authentication
 Pixiv has two set of RESTful APIs.
 One is under the URL `https://app-api.pixiv.net`.
 It's used, for example, getting illustrations.